djlucas/mkinitramfs/README.md

 <h2>mkinitcpio.conf:</h2>
-  The mkinitcpio.conf file is the primary configuration file and contains four variables that control the operation of mkinitcpio.
+  The mkinitcpio.conf file is the primary configuration file and contains four variables that control the operation of mkinitcpio.</p>

-  <b>DATADIR</b>: This is the root directory for the "modules" and "init" files.
+  <b>DATADIR</b>: This is the root directory for the "hooks" and "init" files.

   <b>hooks</b>: This is a list of mkinitcpio hooks that will be included
   (without file extensions).
 The hooks will be imported in the order they